mathllm/MATH-V/README.md

 `python models/GPT_with_caption.py --model gpt-3.5-turbo-0125 (gpt-4-turbo-preview) --in_path ./data/test.jsonl --save_path ./gpt3.5_caption.jsonl (./gpt4_caption.jsonl)`

 ### Evaluation of Model Outputs

 Once all the model outputs have been generated, execute the `python evaluation/evaluate.py` function to assess these outputs.
 This script will examine all outputs located in the `outputs/` directory, computing overall accuracy as well as accuracy for each subject and level.

-You can refer to the Appendix E and F of [the paper](https://arxiv.org/pdf/2402.14804.pdf) for some evaluation results of the above models.

 ## 📝 Citation